Mike Foster (American politician): Early life and career

 Murphy James Foster Jr. was born in Franklin, the seat of government of St. Mary Parish.
 His father, also named Murphy James Foster, was an area sugar planter and owner of oil and natural gas lands, whose own father was Murphy J. Foster Sr., who was Louisiana governor from 1892 to 1900 and a U.S. Senator from 1901 to 1913.
-As governor, Murphy Foster led the campaign to disenfranchise Black citizens through the Louisiana Constitution of 1898, calling for an end to "the leprous virus of negro suffrage, thereby creating a running sore which has ever since tainted our government, both federal and state, with foul corruption and loathsome disease."

-Mike Foster's mother, Olive Roberts (1904-1990), was descended from a prominent family in Minden in Webster Parish and Shreveport in Caddo Parish in northwestern Louisiana.
-Foster's maternal great-grandfather, Alfred Goodwill (1830-1905), was a native of England and a captain in the Confederate Army.
-One of the three children of Captain Goodwill and his second wife Ida, was Olive Goodwill (born circa 1875).
-She married Robert Roberts Jr., a former mayor of both Farmerville in Union Parish and Minden, a state representative for Webster Parish, a state district court judge, and an attorney in private practice in Shreveport.
-Their daughter married Foster's father.
-One of Foster's cousins, Jasper Goodwill, was the mayor of Minden from 1955 to 1958.

 Foster attended public high school in Franklin, graduated from Louisiana State University in Baton Rouge in 1952 with a Bachelor of Science in chemistry, and Southern University Law Center with a Juris Doctor in 2004, the year he left the governorship.
 He became an Eagle Scout in the Boy Scouts of America in 1946 and was a recipient of the Distinguished Eagle Scout Award.
 He was a member of Delta Kappa Epsilon fraternity (Zeta Zeta chapter) and The Friars.
 He joined the Air Force and served in the Korean War.
 By the time Mike Foster entered politics, he had already become a wealthy sugar planter and owner of a construction firm.
 He resided at Oaklawn Manor, an antebellum plantation mansion in Franklin.

-Foster entered politics at the age of 57.
-In 1987, then-Democrat Foster unseated liberal Democratic state Senator Anthony Guarisco Jr. of Morgan City by a large margin.
-Foster was said to have run for the state Senate because Guarisco would not return his telephone calls.
-Guarisco was a vocal supporter of the defunct Equal Rights Amendment.
-Foster served two terms in the state Senate and then ran for governor.